From Femi Folaranmi, Yenagoa

-The new Interim Administrator of the Presidential Amnesty Programme (PAP), Barry Ndiomu, has scheduled various meetings with critical stakeholders in the Niger Delta region.
+The new Interim Administrator of the Presidential Amnesty Programme (PAP), Major-General Barry Ndiomu (retd) has scheduled various meetings with critical stakeholders in the Niger Delta region.

-The source, who spoke in confidence, said the amnesty boss would also meet some leaders of former agitators such as Government Ekpemupolo also known as Tompolo and the King of Okochiri in Rivers State, Ateke Tom.
+The source, who spoke in confidence, said the amnesty boss would also meet some leaders of ex-agitators such as High Chief Government Ekpemupolo alias Tompolo and the King of Okochiri in Rivers State, Ateke Michael Tom.

 He said the amnesty boss would use the opportunity to unveil his plans for the programme and also address the issue of winding it down which has been a subject of discourse since his appointment.

-The source said Ndiomu would have special interactions with the leaders of phases one, two and three former agitators, traditional rulers and security chiefs.
+The source said Ndiomu would have special interactions with the leaders of phases one, two and three ex-agitators, traditional rulers and security chiefs.

-“It is hoped these meetings will calm frayed nerves as they are designed to help all stakeholders better understand the mission of the amnesty boss,” he said.
+“It is hoped that these meetings will calm frayed nerves as they are designed to help all stakeholders better understand the mission of the amnesty boss”, he said.

-When contacted, PAP’s media consultant, Donu Kogbara, confirmed the arrangement, saying the tour is part of Ndiomu’s plan to have all stakeholders on the same page for the actualisation of the programme’s mandate.
+When contacted, PAP’s media consultant, Donu Kogbara, confirmed the arrangement, saying the tour is part of Ndiomu’s plan to have all stakeholders on the same page for the actualization of the programme’s mandate.